 🧑🌾ERC20 Campaigns and Applications

-With Merkl, you can create what we call ERC20 campaigns that is to say campaigns where users are rewarded based on their time-weighted balance of a token.
+With Merkl, you can create what we call ERC20 campaigns - campaigns where users are rewarded based on their time-weighted balance of a token.

 ERC20 Campaign Design

-In Merkl ERC20 Campaigns, users holding an ERC20 token that is rewarded by an incentivizer in their wallets are rewarded based on their token balance.
-Reward distribution is proportional to the percentage of the total token supply that a user holds.
+In Merkl ERC20 Campaigns, users holding an ERC20 token - that is incentivized by an incentive provider - in their wallets are rewarded based on their token balance.
+Reward distribution is proportional to the percentage of the total token supply a user holds.

 For example, if a user holds 1% of the total token supply for a period of time, they are eligible for 1% of the reward pool for this period of time.